Aaron Sorkin: 1983–1990: Early work and breakthrough

 Sorkin moved to New York City where he spent much of the 1980s as a struggling, sporadically employed actor who worked odd jobs, such as delivering singing telegrams, driving a limousine, touring Alabama with the children's theatre company Traveling Playhouse, handing out flyers promoting a hunting-and-fishing show, and bartending at Broadway's Palace Theatre.
 One weekend, while house-sitting for a friend, he found a typewriter, started typing, and "felt a phenomenal confidence and a kind of joy that [he] had never experienced before in [his] life".

-He continued writing and eventually put together his first play, Removing All Doubt, which he sent to his former theatre teacher, Arthur Storch, who was impressed.
-In 1984, Removing All Doubt was staged for drama students at his alma mater, Syracuse University.
-After that, he wrote Hidden in This Picture which debuted off-off-Broadway at Steve Olsen's West Bank Cafe Downstairs Theatre Bar in New York City in 1988.
+He continued writing and eventually put together his first play, Removing All Doubt, which he sent to Arthur Storch, his former theatre teacher, who was impressed.
+In 1984, Removing All Doubt was staged for drama students at Sorkin's alma mater, Syracuse University.
+After that, he wrote Hidden in This Picture which debuted Off-Off-Broadway at Steve Olsen's West Bank Cafe Downstairs Theatre Bar in 1988.
 The quality of his first two plays earned him a theatrical agent.
 Producer John A. McQuiggan saw the production of Hidden in This Picture and commissioned Sorkin to turn the one-act into a full-length play called Making Movies.